open-organization/open-org-workbook/open_org_workbook_toc.md

 ## Getting Started

-- Enacting change management at scale—Jen Kelchner and Sam Knuth
+- Enacting change management at scale—Jen Kelchner & Sam Knuth
 - Getting started with the exercises in this book—Laura Hilliger

 ## Unit 1: Transparency